Table of Contents

 The PNG format is the newest of the trio, originally being released in 1996, and offers better image reproduction than JPG images for a slightly larger filesize size.
-It also has the ability to offer transparent backgrounds, something JPG is unable to do, although this has limited utility on your site.
+It also has the ability to offer transparent backgrounds, something JPG is unable to do, although this will usually only be needed for polyptych products.

 The TIFF format is the oldest by quite a margin, dating back to the early days of home computers, in 1986.
 It is popular with professional photographers due to its ability to reliably reproduce images, but this comes at the cost of creating very large images and having noticeable computational overhead compared to the other formats.

 When getting your images ready for use on your site, PNG is usually the best format.
 While TIFF can provide the best quality, and is often the format in which people who have had professional photographs taken of their work receive their images, it comes with a noticeable performance hit if you have more than a handful of large images in this format on a gallery page, sometimes creating a noticeable delay when a person visits the page as they wait for them to load.